sumitdas079/weather-api/README.md

 # weather-api

-Weather api with automated deployment
+Weather api with automated deployment that publishes weather reports as artifacts that can be downloaded